Kmaev/geo2usd_converter/README.md

 The idea is to create a starter kit with clean practices, tools, and just enough flexibility to grow with your projects.

-# Houdini to USD CLI tool:
+# Geo to USD CLI tool:

 Demo: https://vimeo.com/1097411468